seekinginfiniteloop/PlainLicense/docs/faq/index.md

 ## Aren't there enough licenses already?
 Isn't this just adding to the confusion?  :material-chat-question-outline:

 **There are a lot of licenses out there, and that can be confusing.** We think that's a problem, especially when the licenses are hard to understand.
-For example, GNU's GPL (v3) requires [a very long faq][gpl-faq] just to explain how to use the license.
+For example, the Free Software Foundation's GPL 3 requires [a very long faq][gpl-faq] just to explain how to use the license.
+(1)
+{ .annotate }

+1. The GPL 3 is a great license, but it's very hard to understand.
+We applaud the FSF for their work providing clear answers to questions about the license.
+We think that's a great step in the right direction.

 We think our licenses stand out because they're clear and easy to read.
 We hope that by making licenses easier to understand, we can help people make better decisions about how to license their work.
 We can't fix the problem of too many licenses.
-We can only offer our licenses as an alternative.
+We can only offer our licenses to compliment and clarify the licenses people use.
 Maybe one day we'll see a world where all licenses are written in plain language.

-## Your licenses have an 'original version' and a 'plain version number.
-What's up with that? :material-chat-question-outline:
+## What's the difference between the version numbers for 'original version' and 'plain version' in your licenses? :material-chat-question-outline:

 **We version our licenses separately from the original licenses.** We do this to make it clear when we've made changes to the license.
 We want to be transparent about what we've changed, so we version our licenses separately.
 We provide the original license version to tell you what version ours is based on, for example, the Apache 2.0 license has an original version of `2.0`.
 We version our licenses with a major, minor, and patch version number, for example, `1.0.0`.
 You can see the version of the original license and the version of our license in the license text immediately below the title.

+On every license page, we provide a link to the changelog for that license.
+The changelog tells you what we've changed in each version of the license.
+The link is in the tabs above the license text.

 ## How does your versioning work?  :material-chat-question-outline:

-We use something close to [semantic versioning][semantic versioning], but we don't follow it exactly.
-We version our licenses [separately from the original licenses][how we version], and we use the following format: `<major>.<minor>.<patch>`.
+We use something similar to [semantic versioning][semantic versioning], but we don't follow it exactly.
+Like our licenses, we adapted semantic versioning to make it clear for use with licenses.
+We version our licenses [separately from the original licenses][separate versioning], and we use the following format: `<major>.<minor>.<patch>`.

 - **Major**: We increment to version 1.0 when we are confident the license is accurate and clear, and accurately reflects the legal intent of the original license.
 We will only increment to other major versions if we find a significant error in the license that requires a major change.
 - **Minor**: We increment minor versions when we make significant changes to the license, such as adding or removing terms, or changing the structure of the license.
 We also increment the minor version when we make substantial changes to the style or formatting of the license.